Operation Red Wings: Insertion of SEAL team, compromise and attack

 Late in the night of June 27, 2005, two MH-47 helicopters approached Sawtalo Sar.
 While one of the aircraft performed a number of "decoy drops" to mislead any enemy observers, the other inserted a four-man Navy SEAL reconnaissance and surveillance team via fast rope in a saddle between Sawtalo Sar and Gatigal Sar, a peak just to the south of Sawtalo Sar.
 The insert point was roughly one and one half miles from the nearest Named Area of Interest.
 The team members were team leader Lieutenant Michael P. Murphy of SEAL Delivery Vehicle Team 1, based out of Pearl Harbor, Hawaii; Petty Officer Second Class Danny Dietz from SEAL Delivery Vehicle Team 2, based out of Virginia Beach, Virginia; Petty Officer Second Class Matthew G. Axelson from SEAL Delivery Vehicle Team 1; and Navy Hospital Corpsman Second Class Marcus Luttrell, of SEAL Delivery Vehicle Team 1.
 After moving to a pre-determined covered overwatch position, from which the SEALs could observe the Named Areas of Interest, the team was discovered by local goat herders.
-Determining that they were civilians, not combatants, Lieutenant Murphy released them, according to rules of engagement.
+Determining that they were civilians, not combatants, Murphy released them, according to rules of engagement.

 The team, surmising that they would likely be compromised, retreated to a fallback position.
 Within an hour, the SEAL Reconnaissance and Surveillance team was attacked by Shah and his men who were armed with RPK machine guns, AK-47s, RPG-7 rocket-propelled grenades, and an 82mm mortar.
 The intensity of the incoming fire, combined with the type of attack, forced the SEAL team into the northeast gulch of Sawtalo Sar, on the Shuryek Valley side of Sawtalo Sar.
 The SEALs made a number of attempts to contact their combat operations center with an AN/PRC-148 multi-band radio and then with a satellite phone.
 The team could not establish consistent communication other than for a period long enough to indicate that they were under attack.
-Three of the four team members were killed and the only survivor, Marcus Luttrell, was left unconscious with a number of fractures and other serious wounds.
+Three of the four team members were killed and the only survivor, Luttrell, was left unconscious with a number of fractures and other serious wounds.
 He regained consciousness and was rescued by local Pashtun, who ultimately saved his life.
 In his condition, without assistance, he would probably have been killed or captured by the Taliban.